tbrunsch/Marple/README.md

 Marple allows you to evaluate expressions.
 These expressions are evaluated in a certain context.
 This context can be referred to by the keyword `this`.
 Instead of `this.myField` or `this.myMethod()` you can simply write `myField` or `myMethod()` when referring to the field `myField` or the method `myMethod()` of the context object.
 Some notable features for expression evaluation are:

-  * [Dynamic typing](#dynamic-typing): When activated, then runtime types rather than declared types are used when evaluating expressions and suggesting code completions.
+  * Different [evaluation modes](#evaluation-modes): You can choose between static typing, dynamic typing, and a mixed mode.
+With dynamic typing, runtime types rather than declared types are used when evaluating expressions and suggesting code completions.
 This can save tedious casts.
   * Class and package [imports](#imports)
   * Definition of [variables](#variables) that can be used within expressions
   * A language extension that allows navigating in a [custom, application-specific hierarchy](#custom-hierarchy)